hayfield/SRJS/README.md

-An attempt to port the [Student Robotics](https://www.studentrobotics.org/) API to JavaScript to allow easier testing of algorithms by providing a 3D arena which robots can move around in that doesn't involve card stuck to table legs.
+An attempt to port the [Student Robotics](https://www.studentrobotics.org/) API to Javascript to allow easier testing of algorithms by providing a 3D arena which robots can move around in that doesn't involve card stuck to table legs.
 It also allows testing to be performed before anything has been physically constructed.

 # Docs